digbmc/coll-news-site/_portfolio/CigaretteRelativeFrequency.md

 ---
-title: Mentions of Cigarette and Smoking in The College News
+title: Mentions of "Cigarette" and "Smoking" in *The College News*
 layout: project
 author: Linda Chen
 auth_year: "'23"